If only I were like him…

 Hardly a day went by in which I didn’t imagine being one of my extroverted acquaintances.
 They could walk into a room and everyone would eagerly await their humor.
 The whole mood brightened when they began talking.
 They could ask out almost any girl, and they would agree without a second thought.
 They never lacked a friend, since people were attracted to them wherever they went.

-I just sat there thinking, like always.
+As an introvert, I just sat there thinking, like always.
 My analytical meditations stayed in my head while my mouth and vocal chords just tightened.
 I didn’t understand my introversion, so I wanted to be someone else.

 I wanted to be someone else so badly that I tried many things that only extroverts would willingly agree to do.
 I entered a talent show in high school.
 Just me.
 In front of the whole school, I spoke, played guitar, jumped hurdles, sang, and answered questions.
 It was mostly a disaster.
 Probably the most impressive thing I did was the swimsuit competition.
 Being in the middle of track season, my biceps were not too shabby.